 The following table shows all roles that can be assigned to a user.
 Please note that a higher-level role "inherits" the rights of the lower-level role.
-Users that have no role assigned can view the data on the UI, but they cannot use any other functions.
+Users that have no role assigned can view the data on the UI but cannot use any other functions.

-(i) If the permissions of logged-in user have been changed, the changes take effect immediately after a new login.
+1 Once the permissions of a logged-in user have been changed, they take effect immediately after a new login.
 However, it may take up to 30 minutes for the change to take effect if the user does not log in again.

-Level Role Permissions 0 <no assigned="" role=""></no> Basic rights (view data, not all functions are visible) 1 Asset Implementer create assets using MR templates only (no changes to templates) manage assets (change, delete, copy) call the Monitoring view of the EDGE Configuration transfer and connect asset master data from a third-party system to EDGE CONNECT 2 Node Engineer Has all the permissions of the Asset Implementor role and can also - create assets without using an MR template - modify asset data that was imported from MR templates - restart an EDGE node - configure the Northbound interface - edit or delete EDGE nodes and make changes to event configurations - import and change licenses 3 Super User This user can use all functions of the application without limitations (including user management)
+Level Role Permissions 0 <no assigned="" role=""></no> Basic rights (view data, not all functions are visible) 1 Asset Implementer create assets using MR templates only (cannot change templates) manage assets (change, delete, copy) call the Monitoring view of the EDGE Configuration transfer and connect asset master data from a third-party system to EDGE CONNECT 2 Has all the permissions of the Asset Implementor role and can also Node Engineer create assets without using an MR template modify asset data that was imported from MR templates restart an EDGE node configure the Northbound interface edit or delete EDGE nodes and make changes to event configurations import and change licenses 3 Super User This user can use all functions of the application without limitations (including user management).

-5.2 Supplied master data
+5.2 External master data

-The "Supplied Master Data" is an extension that allows asset master data to be transferred to EDGE CONNECT from third party applications.
+'External Master Data' is an extension that you can use to transfer asset master data from third-party applications to EDGE CONNECT.